skrapkam/samchang/src/projects/ladder/first-payment-failure/index.md

 We looked at the data to gain a better understanding of the opportunity and impact of reducing first payment failure (FPF).
 We found that approximately **2.5% of all new customers** who purchase a policy fail to make their first payment.
 Of that cohort, only **38%** manage to resolve the issue.
 Although 2.5% may seem small, it accumulates to a significant number of policies that are ultimately cancelled.

-### What’s causing users to fail their first payment?
+### What's causing users to fail their first payment?

 Drilling into the data further helped us to understand how users fail their first payment.
 Users can pay for their policy with either a credit card or by connecting their ACH bank account. **All** **FPF occur for users who connect their ACH account, as they often don't have enough funds in their account to cover the first month's premium**.